rajyavanshi/Quant_Daily_Learning/README.md

   - Q–Q plot vs Normal
   - Rolling skewness and excess kurtosis

-More details are inside the project-level README.
+More details are inside the project section.